Share This Post

 Injured by Falling Objects

 Construction workers often have to use scaffolding in order to perform their work.
 When a worker falls from scaffolding, or when scaffolding collapses, it can cause life-altering injuries.
-The Labor Law Section 240 of New York protects construction workers who are injured while on or by scaffolds to help them pay for lost wages, medical bills, pain and suffering and other expenses.
-Under this code, building owners and general contractors are required to provide proper safety protection for all workers on site.
+The Labor Law Section 240 of New York protects construction workers who are injured while on or by scaffolds to help them pay for lost wages, medical bills, pain and suffering, and other expenses.
+Under this code, building owners and general contractors are required to provide proper safety protections for all workers on site.

 Fall from Heights

 Fall from heights are one of the most common types of construction accidents.
-As a construction worker, you may be required to work on elevated work areas such as ladders, scaffolds and roofs.
-These elevated work areas can expose workers to a higher risk for falls from heights.
+As a construction worker, you may be required to work on elevated work areas such as ladders, scaffolds, and roofs.
+These elevated work areas can expose workers to a higher risk of falls from heights.
 These accidents can lead to serious injuries and disabilities.
 If you’re injured in a fall, you may want to file a Workers’ Compensation Claim and possibly a personal injury lawsuit against your employer or another party that may have been involved.

 Experienced New York City Broken Bones and Head Injury Lawyers

 If you are a construction worker, you know that your job requires you to work high above the ground where you may be exposed to falling or being struck by falling objects.
 These injuries often make it impossible to return to work and can involve expensive medical care.
 Getting compensation for lost wages and doctors bills is critical for injured workers and their families.
 After any construction accident, it is important for victims to know their rights and what compensation they may be entitled to.